TomTruyen/google-calendar-event-emoji-prefixer/README.md

 4. Restart the cron job using the `service cron restart` command.
 5. The script will now run every day at midnight.

+## Troubleshooting

+### My token is expired after 7 days

+Make sure to go into the [Google Cloud OAuth Consent Screen](https://console.cloud.google.com/apis/credentials/consent) and publish your app.
+NOTE: It is not required to verify the app.
+It just needs to say "In production" under Publishing status

 ## License

 MIT License